Dumerz/grading_system/README.md

-# Dumerz/Auth
+# Dumerz/grading_system

 a **Laravel** authentication module created from scratch

 ## Getting Started

-This is a simple **authentication module** developed using **Laravel 5.6**.
+This is a simple **grading system** developed using **Laravel 5.6**.
 This app is used to manage the authentication functionality in a web application.
 The module implements the basic principles of **MVC** (Model, View, Controller) and **RESTful** design.
 This module is not build to be a full stack application but a starting module where you can build your smart ideas.
 So as a developer like you think, build and share your ideas.

 ## Laravel version